 Property versus Listing database

-The primary difference between a property database (the new Central Ohio CIE) and a listing database (i.e. a traditional MLS) is that a property database system includes an inventory of all properties whether listed or not.
-Submit your listing to COCIE»
+The primary difference between a property database (the Central Ohio CIE) and a listing database (i.e. a traditional MLS) is that a property database system includes an inventory of all properties whether listed or not.
+To submit your listing to COCIE, contact Brian Irwin.

 As a property database, COCIE does not require an offer of compensation.
 This issue will need to be negotiated between brokers.
 The filing of information with the COCIE by a Participant acting on behalf of a seller or lessor does not, in and of itself, constitute an offer of cooperation.
 Any Participant, or licensee with a Participant wishing to cooperate in the marketing of the property must contact the filing Participant to determine the type of cooperation offered, the compensation offered (if any) and the terms and conditions upon which the property being offered may be shown.